-If you’ve never heard of Edina, Minnesota than this article is for you!
+If you’ve never heard of Edina, Minnesota then this article is for you!
 Edina is a metropolitan area in Hennepin County.
 Being a metropolis means there are a ton of activities for people of all ages.
+These are some of the best things to do in Edina, Minnesota.

 Edina is in the southern portion of the Twin Cities, yet still offers fun for the entire family as if you were in the large sprawl of Minneapolis.

-This city was established by citizens escaping the potato famine of Ireland.
+This city was established by citizens escaping the potato famine in Ireland.
 Beginning as a small farming and milling community, Edina blossomed into a key city in Minnesota.

 This city is home to many headquarters for several large companies around the United States.
 A few names include UnitedHealthcare, Edina Realty, Regis Corporation, and Dairy Queen.